albz657/anYme/README.md

 * The app requires no permissions which can access your personal files, so rest assured.
 * There is a setting page where you can customize parts of the app
 * This is a community-driven app.
 I'll add features which you can request on www.reddit.com/r/anYme.
 If there is something you don't like, make sure you message me.
-* Android 4.0.4 or greater is required
+* Android 4.0.4 or greater is required.
+To actually watch video's it's recommended to have Android 5 or greater.
 * I am still a junior Android Dev.
 If you have any ideas to improve the app, feel free to message me

 ## Powered By: